Inviting You to Join in #Sukkot4ClimateHealing

 The Film of a Future: #Sukkot4ClimateHealing

 All across America, hundreds of local clusters of people gather in synagogues or other houses of prayer and Spirit, perhaps in a communal sukkah.
 They are of varied religious, spiritual, and ethical traditions and communities who have been invited to join in an activist celebration rooted in Jewish tradition.
-They walk together to a local branch of the Wells Fargo Bank or perhaps to a local "home district" office of a US Senator or Congressperson
+They walk together to a local "home district" office of a US Senator or Congressperson

 These processions carry the traditional Sukkot life-symbols of palm, willow, and myrtle branches and the lemony etrog /citron (or some version of these Four Species that are rooted in the varied ecologies of North America).
 Perhaps they also carry a very simple version of a sukkah -- a thatched-roof hut carried on four posts.

 They gather on Wednesday, Thursday, and/or Friday, October 16, 17, and 18 -- the third, fourth, and fifth days of Sukkot.
-(The first two days are for many Jews especially holy days in which they would not travel other than by foot, would not spend money, etc.) If there is to be a direct challenge to Wells Fargo, it is important to gather not on Saturday or Sunday or on the near-by American holy-day of Columbus Day/ Indigenous Peoples Day, but on a weekday when bank offices are open.
+(The first two days are for many Jews especially holy days in which they would not travel other than by foot, would not spend money, etc.) And it is important to gather not on Saturday or Sunday or on the near-by American holy-day of Columbus Day/ Indigenous Peoples Day, but on a weekday when Congressional offices are open.

 They keep waving the Four Species in the seven directions of the universe.
 They keep chanting songs, prayers, psalms, in Hebrew, English, Spanish, and perhaps other languages, all in celebration of a healthy, healing Earth.

-They demand that the leading officials in the places where they are chanting appear and sign a pledge to move the banks’ money and to support the Green New Deal as an act to heal Earth and bring both life and justice to endangered and marginalized human communities.
+They demand that the leading officials in the places where they are chanting appear and sign a pledge to support the Green New Deal as an act to heal Earth and bring both life and justice to endangered and marginalized human communities.
 (Why the Green New Deal?
-Because we believe it is the closest analogue for a modern society to the Biblical teaching of the eco/social-justice practice of the Shmita/ Sabbatical Year in which Earth rested, human beings shared its bounty, and debts were annulled.)
+Because we believe it is the closest analgue for a modern society to the Biblical teaching of the eco/social-justice practice of the Shmita/ Sabbatical Year in which Earth rested, human beings shared its bounty, and debts were annulled.)

 These Earth-Affirmers join with others – peoples of the Indigenous Nations, Christians, Muslims, Unitarians, and many others -- in the Name of the ONE Who is the Interbreathing Spirit of all life, Whose universal Breathing is the “nameless name” that supports and suffuses all the many diverse Names of God in many cultures and communities, Whose Interbreathing of CO2 and Oxygen preserves all life and is now gravely wounded by the production of more CO2 than all Earth’s vegetation can transmute to Oxygen.